AbdelrhmanIbrahim/rendering/readme.txt

 1) support GLFW instead of GLUT
 2) support renderdoc by creating context using wglCreateContextAttribsARB then init glew
 3) support imGui
+4) make a shadow renderer only that outputs a texture with shadows then merge it later